 Student teams will meet at the Ross School of Business (R1210) for the SIC Kickoff on January 17th at 6:30 pm.
 Students must register their teams for the Challenge by 9 am, January 17th.
 The SIC Finals take place at 5 pm Tuesday, February 6th in Ross R0220, and the final pitches and awards presentation is open to the public.

-For further information on the Social Impact Challenge, check the Center for Social Impact website at http://socialimpact.umich.edu.
+For further information on the Social Impact Challenge, check Business Impact website at http://socialimpact.umich.edu.
 Ongoing updates throughout the challenge will be available on Twitter with the hashtag #MSIC18.

 About the Detroit Economic Growth Corporation